 Click to Enlarge -- July 4, 1923 Rodeo Grounds

-In The Depression years of 1938-39, the rodeo grounds were rebuilt as a Citizen Conservation Corps (CCC) project.
-During the 1940s, the Mandan Rodeo Association, headed by Frank Wetzstein, organized a high-class production where top cowboys like Toots Mansfield, Gene Ross and Casey Tibbs competed and celebrities like Gene Autry and Rex Allen performed.
+During the Depression, the rodeo was temporarily suspended.
+However in 1938-39, the rodeo grounds in southwest part of the city were rebuilt as a Citizen Conservation Corps (CCC) project.
+In 1940, en effort spearheaded by Col. A.B.
+Welch to resume the staging the rodeo.
+In 1941 and 1942, Leo J. Cramer staged the shows.
+During the late 1940s, the Mandan Rodeo Association, headed by Frank Wetzstein, organized high-class productions where top cowboys like Toots Mansfield, Gene Ross and Casey Tibbs competed and celebrities like Gene Autry and Rex Allen performed.

 The Mandan Rodeo became famous as part of the “big loop” that included the Cheyenne Frontier Days and the Calgary Stampede.
 The three regional events allowed cowboys to go from rodeo to rodeo winning money in what’s referred to as “Cowboy Christmas” around Independance Day.
 Many rodeo competitors also compete at the rodeo held at Mobridge, SD which is typically held on the same weekend.
 General aviation aircraft shuttle competitors between the two cities, especially when the schedule is tight.